sagelga/sagelga/docs/experience/README.md

 Cooperative Studies at Essilor Manufacturing (Thailand) / International Management and Services (Thailand) Co., Ltd. <br>
 For projects done during the Cooperative Studies, please click [here]()

+## Hobbit
+*2019 - current*
+Writer<br>
+Writing Medium blog about Technology stacks, world trends and lifestyle

+*2017 - current*
+Open Source Contributor<br>
+Mostly with faculty-based work or for IT student to use.

+*2020 - current*
+Thai Language Telegram Translator Lead<br>
+Leading in initiation of Thai language 'language pack' for Thai language user

 ## Volunteer
 *2018*<br>
 Senior advisor and referee<br>